MaazCodeCraft/c_plusplus_course/Fundamental Programming/Leacture_001/README.md

 7.
     ```
-    Write a program to show the working of logical opeartors AND.
+    Write a program to show the working of logical opeartor AND.
     ```
 8.
     ```
-    Write a program to show the working of logical opeartors OR.
+    Write a program to show the working of logical opeartor OR.
     ```

 9.
     ```
-    Write a program to show the working of logical opeartors NOT.
+    Write a program to show the working of logical opeartor NOT.
     ```